-If you find content that violates this policy, please report it.
+If you find content that violates this policy, report it.
 Instructions for reporting violations of our Community Guidelines are available here.
-If you have found multiple videos, comments or a user's entire channel that you wish to report, please visit our reporting tool, where you will be able to submit a more detailed complaint.
+If you've found multiple videos or comments that you would like to report, you can report the channel.
 For tips and best practices to stay safe, keep your account secure and protect your privacy, take a look at this Help Centre article.

 If specific threats are made against you and you feel unsafe, report it directly to your local law enforcement agency.